HPCMASPA2023-GitHub/simulator/README.md

 - The most important info to give it is the config file and the output folder
-- If you provide just the name of the config file or just the name of the output folder, it will assume you are using the default configs folder and the default experiments folder respectively.
+- If you provide just the name of the config file or just the name of the output folder, it will assume you are using the default
+'configs' folder and the default 'experiments' folder respectively.
 - You may not have space on these locations (particularly the output folder) so you can pass absolute paths to these locations.
 - With the output folder **Make Sure**:
     - if using default locations (no slashes), that that folder does not exist in simulator/experiments/